red-hat-storage/ocs-ci/docs/workarounds.md

 need to make sure that:

 - a workaround is removed when the bug is fixed
-- we know which workarounds we have in the code and why so that we can reason about validity of test results at any point in time
+- we know which workarounds we have in the code and why, so that we can reason about validity of test results at any point in time

 Without this our testing results could be spolied by incorrect results.